bajamircea/bajamircea.github.io/_posts/2022-09-10-interpretation-financial.markdown

 - **Earnings on invested capital**: net income plus fixed charges divided by the sum of bonds, preferred stock, common stock and P&L surplus
   - Fixed charges refers to interest paid on bonds (or equivalent), before taxes.
-Despite it's name it does not include building rents.
+Despite its name it does not include building rents.
   - Net income is what the company gets from income after paying the fixed charges and tax, but before paying dividends.
   - It's a test on how much the company makes on the entire capital employed